 On April 19th, President Donald Trump sent out a tweet criticizing California Governor Jerry Brown.
 Mr. Brown announced that while he will comply with the Administration’s demand for National Guard support at the border, he is heavily restricting what will occur on California National Guard patrols.
 In attacking Governor Brown, President Trump’s tweet alluded to California’s so-called ‘high crime rate’ and implied that our state’s large immigrant population is the source of that problem.

 President’s Trump remarks, along with his prior statements on these issues, are false on several different grounds.
 California does not have a high crime rate, immigrants do not commit more crimes, and Governor Brown’s actions are no different than those of the governors in other states along the Mexican border.
-Here, our Los Angeles immigration lawyers explain the three different falsehoods in President Trump’s recent tweet.
+Here, our immigration lawyer in Los Angeless explain the three different falsehoods in President Trump’s recent tweet.

 1. California’s Crime Rate is Below the National Average

 It is no secret that California is a state with a large immigrant population.
 As our law firm has discussed before, it is by far the most popular state among people moving to the United States.
 California not only has the most immigrants, it has the highest percentage of immigrants of any American state.
 Notably, California is also safer than the average state.
 According to the most recent data from the Federal Bureau of Investigation (FBI), the violent crime rate in California is nearly eight percent lower than the national average.

 2. Immigrants Commit Less Crime Than Native-Born Americans